Name: John Cooley

 According to historian Richard Hofstadter, more than half of the

-immigrants to America at the time were convicts, indentured servants or
+immigrants to America during the mid-eighteenth century were convicts,

-redemptioners (contracted to pay off their passage with work).1
+indentured servants, or redemptioners (contracted to pay off their passage

 Captain Robert Spotswood was the son of one-time Virginia governor, Alexander